lumi-a/masters-thesis/thesis.typ

   ]
 }

 There are also weighted versions of the $k$-median and $k$-means objectives, where each point $p$ has an associated non-negative weight $w(p)$, and the distance between $p$ and the centre $μ$ is multiplied by $w(p)$.
 For $k$-means, the optimal choice for $μ$ then is simply the weighted average of all points.
 The weighted and unweighted problems are mostly equivalent: If we restrict ourselves to integral weights, an equivalent unweighted instance has $w(p)$-many unweighted copies of $p$, for each $p$.
 If we restrict ourselves to rational weights, we can multiply by the product of the denominators to achieve integral weights again.
-For irrational weights, we can find an approximate rationally-weighted instance with the same optimal $k$-clusterings. #TODO[Citation needed, maybe?]

 When trying to cluster unlabeled data, we usually are not given a number $k$ of clusters to use.
 In such a scenario, we could use heuristics to determine a good choice of $k$ (see e.g. @stopUsingElbow[p:]).
 Alternatively, we could compute a _Hierarchical Clustering_, which is a sequence of nested $k$-clusterings for every choice of $k$ @priceOfHierarchicalClustering: